-The expected loss amount for the next 12 months is calculated for each grade based on the grade's historical bankruptcy rate and the total amount is recorded as "provision for the general reserve for possible loan losses."
+Normal Borrowers The expected loss amount for the next 12 months is calculated for each grade based on the grade's historical bankruptcy rate, and the total amount is recorded as "provision for the general reserve for possible loan losses."
+Borrowers Requiring Caution These assets are divided into groups according to the level

-Borrowers Requiring Caution These assets are divided into groups according to the level of default risk.
+These assets are divided into groups according to the level of default risk.
 Amounts are recorded as provisions for the general reserve in proportion to the expected losses based on the historical bankruptcy rate of each group.
-The groups are "claims on Substandard Borrowers" and "claims on other

-Borrowers Requiring Caution."
+The groups are "claims on Substandard Borrowers" and "claims on other Borrowers Requiring Caution."
 The latter group is further subdivided according to the borrower's financial position, credit situation, and other factors.
 Further, when cash flows can be estimated reasonably accurately, the discounted cash flow (DCF) method is applied mainly to large claims for calculating the provision amount.

-Potentially Bankrupt Borrowers

-A provision for the specific reserve for possible loan losses is made for the portion of Classification III assets (calculated for each borrower) not secured by collateral, quarantee, or other means.
+Potentially Bankrupt Borrowers A provision for the specific reserve for possible loan losses is made for the portion of Classification III assets (calculated for each borrower) not secured by collateral, quarantee, or other means.
 Further, when cash flows can be estimated reasonably accurately, the DCF method is applied mainly to large claims for calculating the provision amount.